Minoru Sasaki

 Minoru Sasaki (佐々木 登, Sasaki Minoru) sometimes referred to as Noburo Sasaki, was a Lieutenant General in the Imperial Japanese Army during World War II.

 Biography

 Sasaki was born in Hiroshima Prefecture and studied at Shudo Junior and Senior High School.
-He graduated from the 26th class of Imperial Japanese Army Academy in 1914 and served as a junior officer wth the IJA 5th Cavalry Regiment.
+He graduated from the 26th class of Imperial Japanese Army Academy in 1914 and served as a junior officer with the IJA 5th Cavalry Regiment.
 He graduated from the 35th class of the Army Staff College in 1923, and subsequently served in administrative positions within the Imperial Japanese Army General Staff.
 He was sent as a military attaché to the Soviet Union and Poland in the 1920s, returning to the General Staff afterwards.
 He was promoted to colonel in August 1937 and to major general in August 1939, when he was attached to the Army Ordnance Headquarters.